ThomasJScott3/Unit-20-First-Contract/README.md

 <br>
 <img src="https://github.com/ThomasJScott3/Unit-20-First-Contract/blob/main/Images/Deposit.PNG"></img></p>
 <br>
 The metamask window should then disappear.
-Next, navigate down to the deposit button which is the visual representation of the deposit function from the contract.
+Next, navigate down to the deposit button, which is the visual representation of the deposit function from the contract.
 Take note of the balance button as well.
 Next, press deposit and click confirm when metamask pops up again.
 <br>
 <img src="https://github.com/ThomasJScott3/Unit-20-First-Contract/blob/main/Images/Ganash.PNG"></img></p>
 <br>
 Finally, navigate back to ganache and review the balances for the three associate accounts.
-They should each have equal thirds of whatever value you chose to transfer.
+As you can see above, they should each have equal thirds of whatever value you chose to transfer.
+In our case, each account started with 100 ETH and now has 103 ETH.

 Thus concludes level 1 of the assignment